TehGM/Wolfringo/docs/guides/commands/commands-requirements.md

 ## Custom Requirements
 You can also create your own requirements easily.
 All you need to do is create a new class that inherits from @TehGM.Wolfringo.Commands.Attributes.CommandRequirementAttribute (from *TehGM.Wolfringo.Commands.Attributes* namespace), and attach the new attribute to your command.

 Command Requirement's [CheckAsync](xref:TehGM.Wolfringo.Commands.ICommandRequirement.CheckAsync(TehGM.Wolfringo.Commands.ICommandContext,System.IServiceProvider,System.Threading.CancellationToken)) method has @System.IServiceProvider as one of its parameters.
 Whenever @TehGM.Wolfringo.Commands.CommandsService runs checks, its services will be provided via this parameter.
 You can use it to gain access to your own services - for example your Database class, or whatever else you might need!
-To check how to add your services to the provider, check [Dependency Injection guide](xref:Guides.Commands.DependencyInjection)!
+To check how to add your services to the provider, see [Dependency Injection guide](xref:Guides.Commands.DependencyInjection)!

-Example below is taken directly from my Size Bot.
+The example below is taken directly from my Size Bot.
 It uses dependency injection to access one of database services (*IUserDataStore*), and then checks if user has administrative privileges within the bot - which allows to prevent unauthorized users from changing bot's settings, restarting it, etc:
 ```csharp
 using TehGM.Wolfringo.Commands.Attributes;